JaxPlays-Inc/jaxplays.org/content/productions/2024/2024-Spamalot.md

 crew:
 orchestra:
 # Monty Python's Spamalot
-Genres:
+genres:
   - Musical
   - Comedy
   - Parody
-Description: "Join King Arthur and his comically incompetent Knights of the Round Table in a quest for the Holy Grail that's as absurd as it is uproarious.
+description: "Join King Arthur and his comically incompetent Knights of the Round Table in a quest for the Holy Grail that's as absurd as it is uproarious.
 'Spamalot' brings the iconic humor of Monty Python to the stage with a side-splitting twist."
 photos:
 - photo: 2024-Spamalot-Cast-Announcement.webp
   photo_attr: The Island Theater